Beginner Guide

 What is an Elo rating in chess?

 K controls how much each game shifts your rating.
 Chess Global League uses K=50, which means a single decisive result can move your rating by up to 25 points.
+FIDE uses K=40 for new players, K=20 for established players and K=10 for elite players above 2400.

 Because the system expected you to lose.
 The bigger the upset, the bigger the rating gain for the winner — and the bigger the loss for the favourite.
+This keeps ratings self-correcting and responsive to genuine skill changes.

 In a single game, no — a win always increases your rating.
 However, beating a much weaker opponent might gain you only 1–2 points, which can feel like nothing.